aut-ce/ActuallyUnderstandingUniversityCourses/README.md

 ### Computer Organization and Architecture
 * Prof. Onur Mutlu - Carnegie Mellon University: - [Video Lectures](https://www.youtube.com/playlist?list=PL5PHm2jkkXmi5CxxI7b3JCL1TWybTDtKq)

-Dr. Goodarzi's course also includes Assembly (which is covered in MicroProsessors and Aseembly Language at CE@AUT) and the syllabus' order is almost the inverse of what is taught in CE@AUT's course.

 ### Automata Theory
 * Prof. Jeff Ulman - Stanford University: [edX Course](https://www.edx.org/course/automata-theory)